-Section 35 provides a power for the Secretary of State to make regulations that would require all schools in England to provide personal, social, health and economic education to pupils receiving primary or secondary education.'1 line with current Government guidance and legislation and to ensure that our RSE programme continues to meet the needs of our pupils.
+Section 35 provides a power for the Secretary of State to make regulations that would require all schools in England to provide personal, social, health and economic education to pupils receiving primary or secondary education.'

-The RSE delivered at St Ives School will have due regard for the Relationships Education, Relationships & Sex Education and Health Education Guidance2 and other relevant guidance.
-We will review the policy on a regular basis to ensure that it is in
+The RSE delivered across the schools will have due regard for the Relationships Education, Relationships & Sex Education and Health Education Guidance2 and other relevant guidance.
+We will review the policy on a regular basis to ensure that it is in line with current Government guidance and legislation and to ensure that our RSE programme continues to meet the needs of our pupils.